dfinity/ic-staking-documentation/docs/1-basic-steps-concepts/1-basic-steps-concepts.md

 2. Create a **neuron** with a **dissolve delay**
 3. *Optional*: Add more ICP to the Neuron (“top up the neuron”)

-**Once you stake, you can do any of the following three activities:**
+**Once you stake, you can do any of the following four activities:**

 1. Set your neuron to ***vote or follow***
 2. Collect your neuron’s ***rewards***